videosdk-community/videosdk-realtime-transcription-feature/README.md

 ---

-## Handling Start and Stop of Transcription
+## Handling the Start and Stop of Transcription & managing application UI

+By utilizing the useMeeting and useTranscription hooks from VideoSDK, you can track the transcription's current state and toggle it as needed.

+- **Tracking State**: The transcriptionState from useMeeting monitors if transcription is starting, started, stopping, or stopped.
+- **Dynamic Toggles**: The handleTranscription function uses this state to determine whether to call startTranscription or stopTranscription.
+- **Live Feedback**: As transcription progresses, real-time updates are displayed, ensuring users always know the transcription status.

 Here’s how you can handle transcription state and manage UI updates: